DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 Try DLSS on and see if it helps

-If the in-game settings don't get you a frame-rate that you find acceptable, then lower the resolution and/or bit-rate in the settings of your PC link software (Virtual Desktop, Meta Link, SteamVR, etc.)
+If the in-game settings don't get you a frame-rate that you find acceptable, then lower the resolution, framerate, and/or bit-rate in the settings of your PC link software (Virtual Desktop, Meta Link, SteamVR, etc.)
 A restart of the game is likely required

 Remember, this game was not meant to run in VR.
 It is not optimized for it at all.
 It's already hardware intensive when flat 4K at 60 fps, and we're shoving VR down its throat.
 That means everything is rendered twice, once for each eye's perspective, at higher resolutions and higher frame-rate.